GUITAR LESSONS FOR KIDS - THE CHILDBLOOM DIFFERENCE

 Avalon plays "The Answer"" by Kevin Taylor -

-Our Instructors are usually teaching between 3pm and 7pm, so it may be difficult to reach a teacher during that time.
-You can reach us easier by phone in the mornings.
-We want to talk to you and answer any questions you may have.
-Please call us at (208) 375-9768 and leave a message.
+Please call me at (208) 375-9768 and leave a message.
 I am usually able to respond to messages within 24 hours.
 If you are inquiring into guitar lessons for a child, please send an email via the link below and include your phone number and a convenient time to reach you.